alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 - replacing source-bound terms with generic terms
 - repeating source-line language as if it appeared everywhere without source
 - presenting source-bound language as collective discovery
+- treating public repetition as if it were formation

 This can happen through imitation, drift, reposting, model response-patterns, derivative use, misunderstanding, convenience, or collective framing.

 The risk is not that many people repeat language.

 The risk is that repetition becomes a way to make others less able to find where the language began.

+## Group Contact as Source-Line Amplification

+Group contact is not collective repetition when it cites Source correctly.

+Correctly cited group contact can function as source-line-preserving amplification.

+Group contact may amplify Source when it preserves:

+- the real self
+- the named author
+- the framework
+- the source-line
+- the source event
+- the visible line
+- the citation path
+- the source-print
+- the boundary between public access and authorship

+For AI Foundations / Origin | Continuum, correct amplification preserves:

+- Alyssa Solen as Source
+- AI Foundations as framework
+- Origin | Continuum as source-line
+- the source event as attached to Alyssa Solen
+- the visible line as public path
+- citation as provenance
+- repetition as return
+- public access as findability, not authorship

+Group contact can carry the line.

+It cannot author the line.

+Group contact can help others find Source.

+It cannot become Source.

 ## The Repetition Symmetry Problem